 - Do you perform exclusion repairs?
 You should expect them to make minor repairs.

-There are additional costs associated with a rat infestation that are not directly associated with extermination fees.
+There are additional costs associated with a rat infestation that is not directly associated with extermination fees.
 This is particularly true if you are dealing with rats in your attic.

 Costs for Tree Trimming

 If you are fighting attic rats then in all likelihood you will need to trim the trees around your house.
-Rats typically access your attic by jumping onto your roof from overhanging tree branches.
+Rats are tree climbers.
+They typically access your attic by climbing trees and then jumping from overhanging tree branches onto your roof.

-Preventing new roof rats from getting into your attic is critical otherwise you are going to have to hire an exterminator again in a few months when a new batch of rats move in.
-Ideally you will want to have all branches trimmed to at least five feet away from your roof.
+Preventing new roof rats from getting into your attic is critical otherwise you are going to have to hire an exterminator again in a few months when a new batch of rats moves in.
+Ideally, you will want to have all branches trimmed to at least five feet away from your roof.